-Fighting for Justice for You & Your Family
+Birth Injury Attorneys Fighting For Justice For You And Your Family

 During the nine months of pregnancy, expectant mothers and fathers are filled with anticipation and excitement.
-They are busy picking out names and dreaming about the day they will get to hold their new baby—never thinking that the day they welcome their tiny bundle of joy into the world would be marked by trauma.
-Sadly, traumatic birth injuries do occur as a result of medical malpractice.
+They are busy picking out names and dreaming about the day they will get to hold their new baby – never thinking that the day they welcome their tiny bundle of joy into the world would be marked by trauma.
+Sadly, birth injuries do occur as a result of medical negligence.

-If your family is dealing with the aftermath of a birth injury, our firm can help.
-Our Fairfax birth injury attorneys offer compassionate, one-on-one legal assistance as they advocate for your rights, both in and out of the courtroom.
+If your family is dealing with the aftermath of a birth injury, Shevlin Smith, P.C., can help.
+Our lawyers offer compassionate, one-on-one legal assistance as they advocate for your rights, both in and out of the courtroom.
 We understand what a difficult and emotional time this is for you and your family.
-When you trust your case to use, we’ll handle every detail so you can focus on spending time with your loved ones and moving forward.
+When you trust your case to us, we’ll handle every detail so you can focus on spending time with your loved ones and moving forward.

 - Brain injury: Infant brain damage can occur due to a lack of oxygen during childbirth.
 This can be due to a nurse or doctor failing to intervene fast enough when the infant is stuck in the birth canal.
 Also, if doctors allow labor to go on too long or if there is excessive pulling during delivery, a baby can suffer brain damage.
 There are many other causes of infant brain damage, such as untreated jaundice and umbilical cord issues; however, the end result is that the infant is deprived of adequate oxygen during birth.

 - Cephalohematoma: This type of birth injury generally occurs during a prolonged labor or when a doctor uses a vacuum extractor or forceps incorrectly to assist during delivery.
 As a result, the baby can experience a collection of blood underneath the skin between the skull and membrane.
 Babies born with cephalohematoma are at an increased risk for suffering from a skull fracture, head trauma and developmental delays.